newrelic/docs-website/.github/pull_request_template.md

 Please follow [conventional commit standards](https://www.conventionalcommits.org/en/v1.0.0/) in your commit messages and pull request title.

+If you find a problem in the document's translation (Japanese, or Korean), let us know in a GitHub issue instead of a PR.

 ## Give us some context

 * What problems does this PR solve?